MicrosoftDocs/memdocs/autopilot/tutorial/pre-provisioning/azure-ad-join-workflow.md

 > [!NOTE]
 >
-> Since Windows Autopilot for pre-provisioned deployment Microsoft Entra join builds on top of [Windows Autopilot user-driven Microsoft Entra join](../user-driven/azure-ad-join-workflow.md), it's strongly recommended that the Windows Autopilot user-driven Microsoft Entra join scenario is set up, tested, and working first before attempting to use the Windows Autopilot for pre-provisioned deployment Microsoft Entra join scenario.
-If the Windows Autopilot user-driven Microsoft Entra join doesn't work, then most likely the Windows Autopilot pre-provisioned deployment Microsoft Entra join scenario won't work either.
+ The Windows Autopilot for pre-provisioned deployment Microsoft Entra join builds on top of [Windows Autopilot user-driven Microsoft Entra join](../user-driven/azure-ad-join-workflow.md).
+For this reason, before attempting to use the Windows Autopilot for pre-provisioned deployment Microsoft Entra join scenario, it's recommended that the Windows Autopilot user-driven Microsoft Entra join scenario is first:

-<a name='windows-autopilot-for-pre-provisioned-deployment-azure-ad-join-overview'></a>
+>
+> - Set up and configured.
+> - Tested.
+> - Working.
+>
+> If the Windows Autopilot user-driven Microsoft Entra join doesn't work, then most likely the Windows Autopilot pre-provisioned deployment Microsoft Entra join scenario won't work either.

 ## Windows Autopilot for pre-provisioned deployment Microsoft Entra join overview